aceygoh/loginscreen-ver1/README.md

 # project-dump
-# this is where i dump my various projects to be buuilt into apk
+# this is where i dump my various projects to be built into apk